-Variations of temperature are much less marked than rainfall variations and depend only on altitude.
-Lowland Hispaniola is generally oppressively hot and humid, with temperatures averaging 28 °C (82 °F), high humidity during the daytime and around 20 °C (68 °F) at night.
+Temperature variations are much less marked than rainfall and depend only on altitude.
+However, lowland Hispaniola is generally oppressively hot and humid, with temperatures averaging 28 °C (82 °F), high humidity during the daytime, and around 20 °C (68 °F) at night.

 Cacao is produced on the heavily populated northern plains.
 In the upper Yaque Plain, tobacco is a dominant crop.
 In the semi-arid lower plains, irrigated rice is the crop of choice.
 Along the northern coast, the Plaine du Nord, in the west of Haiti, sugarcane and sisal are the main crops.

-The southern plains of the island are also very productive, boasting sugarcane, livestock pasture and cotton, although irrigation is a necessity in many of its areas.
+The southern plains of the island are also very productive, boasting sugarcane, livestock pasture and cotton, although irrigation is necessary for many areas.

-There are many bird species in Hispaniola and the island's amphibian species are also diverse.
-Numerous land species on the island are endangered and could become extinct.
+Many bird species exist in Hispaniola, and the island's amphibian species are diverse.
+In addition, numerous land species on the island are endangered and could become extinct.

-There are many species endemic to the island including insects and other invertebrates, reptiles, and mammals.
+Many species are endemic to the island, including insects and other invertebrates, reptiles, and mammals.
 The most famous endemic mammal on the island is the Hispaniolan hutia (Plagiodontia aedium).

 There are also many avian species on the island.
 The six endemic genera are Calyptophilus, Dulus, Nesoctites, Phaenicophilus, Xenoligea and Microligea.
-More than half of the original ecoregion has been lost to habitat destruction impacting the local fauna.
+Unfortunately, over half of the original ecoregion has been lost to habitat destruction, impacting the local fauna.

 The island of Hispaniola has four distinct ecoregions.

-Hispaniolan moist forests: covers approximately 50% of the island, especially the northern and eastern portions, predominantly in the lowlands but extending up to 2,100 m (6,900 ft) elevation
+Hispaniolan moist forests: cover approximately 50% of the island, especially the northern and eastern portions, predominantly in the lowlands but extending up to 2,100 m (6,900 ft) elevation.

-Hispaniolan dry forests: occupies approximately 20% of the island, lying in the rain shadow of the mountains in the southern and western portion of the island and in the Cibao valley in the center-north of the island
+Hispaniolan dry forests: occupy approximately 20% of the island, lying in the rain shadow of the mountains in the southern and western portion of the island and the Cibao valley in the center-north of the island

-Hispaniolan pine forests: occupy the mountainous 15% of the island, above 850 m (2,790 ft) elevation
+Hispaniolan pine forests: occupies the mountainous 15% of the island, above 850 m (2,790 ft) elevation

-In general, the mountains are forested and sparsely populated; however, in some places, mostly in Haiti, the population pressure has brought about deforestation of land for cultivation.
+The mountains are generally forested and sparsely populated; however, in some places, mainly in Haiti, the population pressure has brought about the deforestation of land for cultivation.

-In Haiti, deforestation has long been cited by scientists as a source of ecological crisis; the timber industry dates back to French colonial rule.
-Haiti has seen a dramatic reduction of forests due to the excessive and increasing use of charcoal as fuel for cooking.
+Scientists have long cited deforestation in Haiti as a source of ecological crisis; the timber industry dates back to French colonial rule.
+Haiti has seen a dramatic reduction of forests due to the excessive and increasing use of charcoal for cooking.

 In the Dominican Republic, the forest cover has increased.
-In 2003, the Dominican forest cover had been reduced to 32% of the territory, but by 2011, forest cover had increased to nearly 40%.
+In 2003, the Dominican forest cover had been reduced to 32% of the territory, but by 2011, forest cover had grown to nearly 40%.